 Antibiotics that are required three times a day can be managed at home (before school, after school and at bedtime) and will not be administered by the school.
 However, the school will administer antibiotics that are prescribed four times a day.
 A member of school staff may only administer a drug for whom it has been prescribed, according to the instructions.
 If agreed with parents, the school may look after the drug on behalf of the child.
 For example, if a child is staying with a parent for the weekend and needs to take this medicine home; the school will keep the prescription medicine in a safe place and give to the relevant adult on collection.
-The school will keep a record for audit and safety purposes (See Appendix 1).
-Prescription drugs must be collected from the office at the end of each school day by the adult collecting.
-Controlled drugs, will have a separate individual care plan and medicine will be kept in the school safe.
-Non-p prescription Medication Non-prescribed medicines will not be administered by the school office.
-Eye and ear drops, teething gels, cough syrups, lozenges, herbal remedies will not be administered without a prescription.
+The school will keep a record for audit and safety purposes (See Appendix 1) Prescription drugs must be collected from the office at the end of each school day.
+Controlled drug, will have a separate individual care plan and medicine will be kept in the school safe.
+All medications should be collected by a parent/guardian at the end of the school term or year.
+Non-p prescription Medication Eye and ear drops, teething gels, cough syrups, lozenges, herbal remedies will not be administered without a prescription.
 If a child requires regular doses of non-prescription medicine throughout the school day, then the parent or responsible adult must come in to school to administer.